kiyanfnaflover-ui/ddlc-persian-Language/README.md

 Doki Doki Literature Club and all related assets belong to Team Salvato.

-This repository only provides additional localization files and does not claim ownership of the original game.
+This repository only provides localization files and does not claim ownership of the original game.